 Then there was a filling Mince and Corn bread, some great quiches, delicate Cornish pasties and a giant salad platter.

 Later some delicious desserts followed.
 They were the award winning sweet pies from the same competition.

 Heidi from Fresh Bean Internet Cafe in Sedgefield, delighted the taste buds with her Apple Crumble recipe.

 Added to that were a classical French Prune and Apricot Tart Tin and a decadent Fridge tart conglomeration of biscuits, pineapple, caramel, condensed milk, lemon, cream cheese, cream, chocolate and cocoanut flakes.

 Mellowed by good food and fine wine, people lingered on into the afternoon at the Windmill Cafe.

 The laid back country atmosphere made us reluctant to leave.

 Thanks as always to all who participated, our informative speakers, the hardworking staff and Chef Colin in particular, without whose concentrated efforts, let’s face it, there would be no Sedgefield Slow Food Convivium!

-Bonnievale Cellar, one of the largest South African Wineries, is a must visit destination.
+Bonnievale Wines one of the largest South African Wineries, is a must visit destination.
 The stylish wine tasting facility, is situated in breath-taking surroundings which invite you into Bonnievale to meet the people who pride themselves on their warmth and unpretentious hospitality.